BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 <br/>

 <sup> *Busy Snail Design Lab is not affiliated with any of the available BOM kits.
-Any questions or inquiries regarding the kits should be directed to their respective providers.. </sup>
+Any questions or inquiries regarding the kits should be directed to their respective providers. </sup>